stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 If you are using the population wizard, this property is configured with the **LDAP server name** and **LDAP server port** on the LDAP server connection page.

+!!! note
-**Note:** The LDAP query constructed from the source URL, search base, and search filter are stored in a source url property, which can be used to segment the Profiles database user set during synchronization.
+    The LDAP query constructed from the source URL, search base, and search filter are stored in a source url property, which can be used to segment the Profiles database user set during synchronization.
 Using different values for this property, which may be equivalent \(for example referencing the LDAP server by IP address or DNS name\) is not advised.

 The default value is ldap://localhost:389.